EKUResearchAnalysis/RUserGroup/README.md

 # Welcome to EKU's R User Group

 The R User Group at EKU exists to support the development of students and faculty in using R Statistical Software in data analysis and presentation.
-Meetings occur on the **last Tuesday** of each month at the Noel Studio - Breakout Room 3, from 2:15 - 3:15 PM.
+Meetings occur on the **last Tuesday** of each month at the Noel Studio - Breakout Room 3.

 ## Installing R on your Computer